t-edson/PicPas/README.md

 ASM blocks are not instructions, that's why they are not finished with ";".
 It lets the ASM block, to be included in almost any place of the source code, like a comment.

+WARNING: Changing the RAM banck, inside an ASM block, can generate errors in compilation or in the code compiled.
+PicPas know always the current RAM bank, when compiling, but is not aware of the changes can be made inside ASM blocks.

 Absolute and relative Labels can be used too:

 ```